roc-streaming/roc-toolkit/docs/sphinx/development/coding_guidelines.rst

     <span></span>

-* Header and source files should contain the "Roc authors" copyright and license header.
+* Header and source files should contain the "Roc Streaming authors" copyright and license header.
 Running ``scons fmt`` will automatically insert them.

 .. raw:: html